Abbaskhurram255/Chatterbox/README.md

     *   Relaxer: For Moments When You're Having Anxiety, or Stress
     *   Motivator: No More Emptiness Inside!
     *   CaloTracker <Work-in-progress/beta>
-    *   Ha-biTrakey: Helps kill a bad habit, ie drinking, smoking, and binge eating, among others...
-Key to habit tracking, bit by bit! <beta/unstable>
-    *   Habit Helper: build a new habit, and a good one! <beta/unstable>

     * ##### Images
     * ayesh'dEd_it²!: I should Edit It 2oo!...
 A Simple Photo Editor!
 (Otherwise referred to as ayeshEdit, simply)